 Opening of the Ballet Festival Week

-The Ballet Festival Week opens with a special performance of Jewels, as guests stars from around the globe will join the ensemble of the Bayerisches Staatsballet on stage.
+The Ballet Festival Week opens with a special performance of Jewels, as guests stars from around the globe will join the ensemble of the Bayerisches Staatsballett on stage.
 Choreographed by one of the biggest ballet icons - George Balanchine.
 As ballet student he created his first Pas de deux La Nuit (Music by Anton Rubinstein).
-In 1925, at age 21, he got engaged as chief choreographer at the Mariinsky Theatre (by then the State Theatre of Opera and Ballet).
+In 1925, at age 21, he got engaged as chief choreographer of the Ballet Russes.
 For the piece Le Chant du Rossignol George Balanchine worked the first time together with Igor Stravinksy, who later became a close friend of him.
 1948 he founded the world-renowned New York City Ballet, for which he choreographed Jewels in 1967.
 The inspiration for this creation was the jewellery display of a jeweller on the famous Fifth Avenue.

 The three-part ballet evening Jewels presents three works by the choreographer: Emeralds, representing the elegant French style, the jazzy Rubies, representing the american style and Diamonds, which stands for the pompous classical ballet of the Russian tsarist era.
-As diverse as the dancing styles are as diverse are the pieces of music: Gabriel Fauré (Emeralds), Igor Strawinsky (Rubies) and Peter I. Tschaikowsky (Diamonds)
+The dancing styles are as diverse as the pieces of music: Gabriel Fauré (Emeralds), Igor Strawinsky (Rubies) and Peter I. Tschaikowsky (Diamonds).